georgiee/coding-for-kids/slides.md

 ---
 ^ Kids will usually place one command after the other

-^ That's their idiomatic version and it's working
+^ That's simple and it's working

 ^ But it results in a huge list